securitytower/cluster-template/README.md

 ### `/cluster/metadata`

-If you want to serve a [kubeconfig file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) for your cluster via [Phylake](https://app.phylake.io/), a `kubeconfig.yaml` must reside in this directory.
+If you want to serve a [kubeconfig file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) for your cluster via [Syncier Security Tower](https://app.securitytower.io/), a `kubeconfig.yaml` must reside in this directory.
 This directory is also meant to store certificates containing the public key used for [sealed secrets](https://github.com/bitnami-labs/sealed-secrets).

 ### `/cluster/global`